Digital Marketing Consultant

 Authoritativeness Signals

-Authoritativeness is primarily an off-site signal it's what the rest of the web says about you, not what you say about yourself.
-It's covered in depth in Phase 4 below.
-On-site, authoritativeness is strengthened by: consistent author attribution across all content, comprehensive author pages with verifiable credentials, and explicit links between author profiles and specific areas of expertise.
+Authoritativeness is primarily an off-site signal — it's what the rest of the web says about you.
+On-site, strengthen it with: consistent author attribution across all content, comprehensive author pages with verifiable credentials, and explicit links between author profiles and specific areas of expertise.

 Trustworthiness Signals

-Trustworthiness for AI citation purposes is about accuracy and source transparency.
-Specific actions that strengthen trust signals:
+For AI citation purposes, trustworthiness is about accuracy and source transparency:

 • Link every statistic to its primary source (not to a blog that cited the original source)